Boho Steer Skull Craft

 • Using fine-grit sandpaper to lightly sand the skull will help the paint “grip” onto the plastic steer skull.
 Otherwise, you may find the paint peeling shortly after.

-• We suggest using rubbing alcohol and a clean towel, either paper or microfiber to clean the skull prior to painting.
+• We suggest using rubbing alcohol and a paper towel to clean the skull prior to painting.
 This ensures all grease and oils from dust, dirt, and fingerprints are eliminated.

-• Making the chalkboard paint at home is super simple.
-You need to combine 1 ounce of craft paint (we used white) and 1 tablespoon of baking soda.
-Add them to a small bowl and stir until well mixed.
-Now you are ready to paint.
+• Making the homemade chalk paint recipe is simple: combine 1 ounce of craft paint (we used white) and 1 tablespoon of baking soda.
+Add both to a small bowl and stir until well mixed.

-• You could also use dried flowers as well as faux greenery for this project.
-We do suggest gently wrapping the skull decorated with dried flowers in bubble wrap if you ever move.
-This should sufficiently protect your flowers.
+• You could use dried flowers as well as faux greenery for this project.

 Supplies for the Steer Skull Craft